-The Company's principal activity is investment in quoted equities, principally Berkshire Hathaway Inc listed on the New York Stock Exchange, and other securities on a worldwide basis.
-Details of these investments are disclosed in the List of Investments.
+The Company's principal activity is investment in quoted equities, principally Berkshire Hathaway Inc listed on the New York Stock Exchange and other securities on a worldwide basis.
+Details of these investments are disclosed in the List of Investments on page 30.
 The Company operates in only one business and geographic sector.